 The pricing for this log monitoring tool is as followed:

-Powered by AWS (Amazon Web Services), Cloudlytics is a log analytics and management software that is designed to enhance the analysis of cloud services, billing data, and log data.
+Powered by AWS (Amazon Web Services), Cloudlytics is a log management and analytics software that is designed to enhance the analysis of cloud services, billing data, and log data.
 It allows users to get insights into data anomalies and patterns across various cloud services.

 Its dashboards are customizable to suit business needs and are easy to understand and read.
 With the help of the EC2 scheduler and optimizing resource utilization, automated services such as backup, clean-up, and notifications are facilitated.